Planning a Trip to Disneyland? Here’s What You Need to Know Before You Go

 How to Prepare for Disneyland: Memorize the maps.

-Another Disneyland know before you go tip is to help ease the confusion and frustration of navigating the parks by simply viewing the maps prior to your visit.
+Another Disneyland know before you go tip to help ease the confusion and frustration of navigating the parks is to simply view the maps prior to your visit.
 If you have a general idea of the layouts, and even more importantly, alternative routes you can take to get to places, your days in the park will be less frustrating.

 Additionally, we highly recommend grabbing a physical paper map when you enter the parks.
 In today’s technological world, that may seem shocking, but trust us on this one.